About the Journal

 Aims and Scope

-Comparative Cinema (ISSN 2604-9821) is a publication that approaches cinema using a comparative methodology.
+Comparative Cinema (ISSN 2604-9821) is an open access publication that approaches cinema using a comparative methodology.
 It revives, to that end, critical traditions linked to comparative literature studies in order to propose a way of working with images that is catalyzed by the connection between two different objects.
 Jean-Luc Godard’s text The Cinémathèques and the history of cinema, included in the first volume of the journal, Projection/Montage, established the programmatic principle for this edition and the entire publication: through the programming of different cinematographic pieces (that is, their conjunction), it is possible to articulate connections that cause new meanings to emerge.
 Comparative film research analyzes the ways in which an image alludes to and leads us to think of other images (from the same film, from the history of film or from other areas) through montage and through the vision generated by the spectator in the screening.
 The monographic volumes of Comparative Cinema aim to explore how this comparative perspective can enrich film analysis, by considering both the mise-en-scène and the creation processes or the links between cinema and other arts.

 For an article proposal to be accepted, it is essential that the starting point should be a comparison, and an explicit one at that.
 This comparison may refer to two images from the same cinematographic work, images from different works or a cinematographic image compared with a work from another artistic discipline (literature, painting, sculpture, theatre, etc.).